The Space of Dirac-Minimal Metrics is Connected in Dimensions 2 and 4: Notation and preliminaries

-The locally defined orthonormal frame $(e_1,\cdots,e_m)$ allows taking traces by contraction, \eg for $A\in \End(TM)$ and $\alpha,\beta\in \Omega^1(M)$ we have
+The locally defined orthonormal frame $(e_1,\dots,e_m)$ allows taking traces by contraction, \eg for $A\in \End(TM)$ and $\alpha,\beta\in \Omega^1(M)$ we have

-In particular, the right hand side does not depend on the choice of the frame.
-However, the right hand side of these equations is only defined on the domain of the corresponding frame.
-In the following we abuse notation by interpreting the formulas of the right hand sense as formulas on $M$.
-The above expression then means that for any $p\in M$ and any frame $(e_1,\cdots,e_m)$ defined on an open neighborhood $U_p$ of $p$, the formula holds on $U_p$.
+In~particular, the right-hand side does not depend on the choice of the frame.
+However, the right-hand side of these equations is only defined on the domain of the corresponding frame.
+In~the following, we abuse notation by interpreting the formulas on the right side of \eqref{first-var-D} as formulas on~$M$.
+The above expression then means that for any $p\in M$ and any frame $(e_1,\dots,e_m)$ defined on an open neighborhood $U_p$ of $p$, the formula holds on~$U_p$.
 Obviously, in order to check this, it is sufficient to prove that for any $p\in M$ this holds for some frame defined on some $U_p\ni p$.